-If oscillation noise is significant-for instance, because output power is large-a high negative voltage may be applied to the OCL pin.
-Since the MS100xSH series are single power supply ICs, a negative voltage may damage the IC or cause malfunctions.
+If switching noise is significant for instance, because output power is large a high negative voltage may be applied to the OCL pin.
+Since the IC are single power supply ICs, a negative voltage may damage the IC or cause malfunctions.

 The following diagram shows a circuit that incorporates a feature to protect the OCL pin against negative voltages.
-The added diode (D301) should have small V_F (a Schottky barrier diode is recommended) and should be connected as close as possible to the pin.
+The added diode D301 should have small $V_F$ (a Schottky barrier diode is recommended) and should be connected as close as possible to the pin.

-5.5.4 VG pin (Pin 5)
+5.5.4 Design of VG pin (1pin)